When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Gorgeous Memoir

-Learn about Jacqueline Woodson’s life in this gorgeous memoir told in poetic verse.
-Through these poems, the author explains what it was like growing up Black in America in the 1960s and 70s.
+Jacqueline Woodson shares her life story in this gorgeous memoir told in verse.
+She explains what it was like growing up Black in America during the 1960s and 70s.

 Product Specs